jlord/git-it-electron/CONTRIBUTING.md

 }
 ```

-Before colon is your language code, it must look like '\<lang\>-\<location\>'. '\<lang\>' is your language, in this case, 'de' is the language code of 'German'. '\<location\>' is your location code, in this case, 'DE' is the location code of 'Germany'.
-If you don't know what your language/location code, you can find it [here](http://www.lingoes.net/en/translator/langcode.htm).
+Before the colon (the object key) is the language code, it must look like `\<lang\>-\<location\>`.
+If you were adding Germany, 'de' is the language code of German and `\<location\>` is the location code, in this case, 'DE' for the location code of Germany.
+If you don't know the language/location code, you can find it [in this language list](http://www.lingoes.net/en/translator/langcode.htm).

 > **The language code *MUST* be all lowercase, and location code *MUST* be all uppercase.**

-If there are lots of locations using same language, you could add your language in variable 'aliases'.
-App will auto-redirect to target language.
+If there are multiple locations using same language, you could add your language in the variable `aliases`.
+Git-it will auto-redirect to target language.
 For example, There are five locations using 'German' as their language (de-AT, de-CH, de-DE, de-LI and de-LU),  you can add 'de' into 'aliases' and let app using 'de-DE' for default 'de' language.

 ```javascript
 var aliases = {